 Step 6: All players can start rating open items.

 Step 7: Review and have the option to discuss the results.

 Priority poker helps assign priorities but in a fun and collaborative way.
-Priority Poker within airfocus is very flexible, you can change the different levels of priority and even define criteria based on the teammates’ expertise and involvement within the project.
+Priority Poker within airfocus is very flexible; you can change the different priority levels and even define criteria based on the teammates’ expertise and involvement within the project.

-Priority Poker shines light on why certain items are more important compared to others.
-Everyone has a differing opinion on what is important, and discrepancies within the game can encourage discussions amongst teams.
-Sometimes discussions lead to extremely valuable discoveries.
+Priority Poker shines a light on why certain items are more important compared to others.
+Everyone has a differing opinion on what is important, and discrepancies within the game can encourage team discussions.
+Sometimes discussions lead to precious discoveries.

 With this feature, decision-making and estimations can be done entirely remotely.
 The game owner can decide to either host a live game or allow players to rate asynchronously.